 Director / Executive Pension Plan (EPP)

-For the individual member, an EPP offers several benefits:
+For the individual member, an EPP offers the standard advantages associated with defined contribution pensions:

-- Personal contributions receive tax relief, subject to standard pension allowances.
+Personal contributions qualify for tax relief, subject to prevailing pension allowances.

-- Contributions and investment growth are shielded from income and capital gains tax.
+Investment growth within the scheme is generally free from income tax and capital gains tax.

-- At retirement, you can typically take up to 25% of your fund as a tax-free lump sum.
+When benefits are taken, up to 25% of the pension fund can usually be withdrawn as a tax-free lump sum.

 Executive Pension Plan